rollno748/Extended-csv-dataset-config/README.md

 ## Installation Instructions

-* Download the source code from the Github.
+* Download the source code from the GitHub.
 * Just do a mvn clean install (M2 is required)
-* Jar will be generated under the target directory (di-extended-csv-1.0.jar).
+* Jar will be generated under the target directory (di-extended-csv-1.2.jar).
 * Copy the Jar to \<Jmeter Installed Directory\>/lib/ext/